Severe Central Chest Pain in Patient Safety, Preventive & Ethics — 62yo Man | Ethics | SMLE Q#2050

 Ethics

-A 62-year-old man presents with severe central chest pain for 2 hours and is diagnosed with an acute ST-elevation myocardial infarction.
-Emergent percutaneous coronary intervention (PCI) is recommended.
-The cardiologist explains the diagnosis and the risks and benefits of PCI, including death and heart failure if untreated.
-The patient reports feeling “low” since losing his job but is oriented, can paraphrase the information, and coherently weighs risks and benefits.
-He refuses PCI and states he understands this could lead to serious complications or death.
+A 62-year-old man presents to the emergency department with severe central chest pain for 2 hours.
+ECG findings are consistent with acute ST-elevation myocardial infarction, and emergent percutaneous coronary intervention (PCI) is recommended.
+The cardiologist explains the diagnosis, proposed procedure, and expected risks and benefits, including serious harm or death without reperfusion.
+The patient reports feeling “low” since losing his job but is alert, oriented, can repeat the information in his own words, and coherently weighs risks and benefits.
+He refuses PCI and states he understands the consequences.
 What is the most appropriate next step?

 Continue in practice mode